Boston Accent Translator

 3. Copy the output or swap to change direction

-To go the other way, just swap the direction to translate into boston accent or run a full boston to english pass.
-The english to boston accent translator direction works just as well for decoding any phrase you come across.
+Swap the direction when you need a Boston to English pass.
+The English to Boston accent direction works just as well for decoding any phrase you come across.

 Park your car Pahk yah cah